UKTV: U&Eden

 U&Eden focuses on documentaries and factual programming.
 The channel launched on 8 March 2004 as UKTV Documentary, as a two-way split from UK Horizons (the other being the defunct UKTV People (Blighty).
-The channel airs natural history documentaries such as Planet Earth, although mid2024 saw its output also start to cover other factual and reality programming.
+The channel originally aired natural history documentaries such as Planet Earth, but mid2024 saw its output also start to cover other factual and reality programming although natural history programming is still part of the channel's output.

-On 16 October 2024, Eden rebranded to U&Eden and became a free-to-air channel.
+On 16 October 2024, Eden was renamed U&Eden and became a free-to-air channel.

 Current pay-TV channels

 UKTV's pay-TV channels are available on Sky and Virgin Media, but not Freeview or Freesat.